How company doctors should handle addicted patients

 - As an advisor who is outside the line management chain.
 Employees find the objectivity and confidentiality this brings reassuring.

-- Acting as an important liaison with external specialists.
+- Acting as an essential liaison with external specialists.

-- Helping to train and inform other key players in the organisation.
+- I am helping to train and inform other critical players in the organisation.

-- Monitoring and surveillance of workplace health indicators that may be indicative of work-related health problems.
+- Monitoring and surveillance of workplace health indicators may indicate work-related health problems.

 Advice for company doctors when handling employees with alcohol or drug addiction problems: